abdullahjan007/Devops/README.md

 Let suppose I want a pull request in my repo.
 It is very easy in UI like I simple click on pull request and see all the lists of pull request.
 But how I can do this with scripts for that what url or what api url should I target in my scripts so that I get a list pull requests of my repo?
 So, for that first I go to github api doc and then on pull where I get the url and then add in the script will give me the list of pull requests.<br></br>

+As a devops engineer, you maintain multiple github repositiories, manage multiple teams and each team have their own github repo and you grant them a right/proper access like which person can read which repo and which person can write which repo etc and then you can do CI/CD blaaa etc… <br></br>

 Author-Abdullah